-Contribution towards cost of available capacity in existing systems where endeavor or cost sharing agreements are in place.

-Fees as per Bylaw C-1100 Fee Schedule, Schedule F.
+- 1. Contribution towards cost of available capacity in existing systems where endeavor or cost sharing agreements are in place. - 2.
+All other fees as per Bylaw C-1395 Fees, Rates and Charges Bylaw, Schedule A.

 Schedule G - Excess Capacity

 - Recovery from other developments, if applicable (Example: Oversizing) - Payments to other developments, if applicable - Other special conditions that may be required